Yogeshwar Dutt

-Yogeshwar Dutt (born 2 November 1982) is an Indian freestyle wrestler.
-At the 2012 Summer Olympics, he won the bronze medal in the 60 kg category.
-He was awarded the Padma Shri by the Government of India in 2013.
-He won gold medals at the 2010 and the 2014 Commonwealth Games.
-He is one of only 5 male wrestlers in India to win an Olympic medal.
+Yogeshwar Dutt (born 2 November 1982) is a former Indian wrestler.
+At the 2012 London Olympics, he won a bronze medal in the 60 kg freestyle event.
+He was conferred the Arjuna Award in 2009, Khel Ratna in 2012 and the Padma Shri in 2013 by the Government of India.

-Early life
+Personal life

 Dutt was born in Bhainswal Kalan village in Sonipat district of Haryana.
 He first started wrestling at the age of eight in his native village and idolised Balraj Pehlwan.
 He was trained by coach Ramphal.
+Dutt is a vegetarian.

 Career

 2006 Asian Games

 Yogeshwar had lost his father on 3 August 2006 just nine days before he boarded the flight to Doha for the Asian Games.
 He also sustained a knee injury, but despite all the emotional and physical trauma he managed to win the bronze in the 60 kg category at the 15th Asian Games at Doha.